YottaDB/YDBDoc/ProgGuide/triggers.rst

 strlit1 specifies the trigger code that is executed when an update matches trigvn.
 If strlit1 is a single line, enclose it with quotes (") and make sure that the quotes inside strlit1 are doubled as in normal M syntax.

 If strlit1 is in multiple lines, mark the beginning with << which must immediately follow the = after the -xecute.
 A newline must immediately follow the <<. >> should mark the end of multiple-line strlit1 and must be at the beginning of a line.
-The lines in strlit1 follow the standard conventions of a YottaDB/GT.M program, that is, optional label, line start, and M code.
+The lines in strlit1 follow the standard conventions of a YottaDB program, that is, optional label, line start, and M code.

 The maximum length of strlit1 (even if multi-line) is 1048576 (ASCII) characters or 4096 DB records, whichever is smaller.